 Ultimately, you need to find what works with your toddler.
 Just making a big deal out of going to the toilet is enough for some, while others like stickers and the structure of a rewards chart.
 Getting them engaged, helping them learn and recognising the right behaviour is the key.

 Toilet training charts are a popular tool for both parents and kids.
 The Huggies Pull Ups toilet training chart is included free when you download our detailed toilet training guide.
 This chart is a simple but effective way to track your child’s progress and gives them an excuse to slap a sticker on something, throughout the process!

 Hang the toilet training chart in the bathroom or on a wall near the child’s potty to give them an incentive to learn how to go to the toilet.
 The toilet training charts are reversible so there are great designs for boys and girls.

 If you’ve done the hard work of getting your toddler to sit on the potty or toilet, now it’s time to keep them there!
 Children are easily distracted, so put something engaging in front of them like reading them a book.

-Books also help teach them about toilet training, so going that step further and reading them a book about going to the toilet, like “Everyone Poops” or “Ruby’s Potty” will entertain and teach at the same time.
+Toilet training books also help teach them about going potty, so going that step further and reading them a book about going to the toilet, like “Everyone Poops” or “Ruby’s Potty” will entertain and teach at the same time.

 Toilet Training Stencils